In this document, you’ll learn what Batch Jobs are and how they work in Medusa.

 Batch Jobs are tasks that can be performed asynchronously and iteratively.
 They can be created using the Admin API, then, once confirmed, they are processed asynchronously.

-Batch jobs require Redis, which Medusa uses as a queuing system to register and handle events.
 Every status change of a batch job triggers an event that can be handled using subscribers.

 Medusa uses batch jobs in its core to perform some asynchronous tasks.
 For example, the Export Products functionality uses batch jobs.